Antimality/MyBoplMods/README.md

 ### Current Hurdles
 ## Change Default Size
 Change the the size all blobs start from in each round
+* Can turn this into "cat & mice" mode - one player starts two sizes larger at random
 ### Current Hurdles
 Need to mess with the Session Handler
 ## Quicker Gust